-Program Activities FY 2022 - 2024: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities FY 2022 - 2024: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
+Also, describe how your State provides resources to conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
 Our program manager and business analyst are watching over the crash verifications, uploads, SafetyNet issues and tracking the reports in SSDQ to make sure all issues are addressed as they appear.
+We have hired a Data Qs specialist that oversees our Data Qs program and keeps us within the 10 day window required by FMCSA.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.